cszhjh/vite-plugin-magic-preloader/README.md

 ];
 ```

-If you need this plugin to work within Vue SFC, make sure that `vite-plugin-magic-preloader` is loaded after the `@vitejs/plugin-vue plugin`.
+If you need this plugin to work within Vue SFC, make sure that `vite-plugin-magic-preloader` is loaded after the `@vitejs/plugin-vue` plugin.

 ```ts
 import Vue from '@vitejs/plugin-vue';